Every Child A Scientist

 - State the conditions necessary for germination of Orchids

-Endeavour’s Eco-guardians are the caretakers of our gardens and ALeZ.
-They are student volunteers from the upper primary classes who are fully committed to their responsibilities for the entire year.
+Endeavour’s Eco-guardians are the green ambassadors from the P4 to P6 classes who are committed in motivating others in moving towards a more sustainable environment.
 They undergo training sessions and workshops to better understand their roles, assigned duties and how to go about carrying out their responsibilities.

 Our Eco-guardians will have their first meeting and training session in January every year.
 During this training session, they will be briefed on their duties for the year, and also a familiarisation section on our gardens